Get theAvaTradeGo App Now

 The goal of trading psychology is to condition your trader mindset.
 By learning about trading psychology, traders hope to gain a mental edge when trading the markets.
 It is a way of building awareness of oneself and committing to a positive thought process and trading behaviour that will give you a realistic chance of long-term trading success.
 It is a way of building and applying discipline in real-time when trading.
 When trading psychology is mastered, a trading plan is followed to the letter, level-headed decisions are made at all times, and emotions do not get in the way of objective trading activity.

 Open your trading account at AvaTrade or try our risk-free demo account!

-Emotions in trading can often lead to misjudgements and loss, these are the most common feelings experienced by traders:
+Emotions in trading can often lead to misjudgements and loss.
+Here are some of the most common emotions that impact trading activity:

 Managing your emotions